-Reducing Ransomware Risk with MDR and Email Security
+Reduce Ransomware Risk with Managed Detection and Response

-With most companies having experienced some form of digital transformation or adaptation due to remote work and the skills shortage, phishing has become a common discussion topic within workplaces.
+For most companies experiencing rapid digital transformation or adaptation due to remote work and the skills shortage, phishing has become a common challenge.
 But, how do these email attacks happen?

 Attackers use multiple methods and techniques to launch an email attack campaign.
-If thousands of messages are sent, it only takes one victim to allow the attacker to gain access to significant information or request a ransom.
-These phishing emails manipulate victims by creating a sense of urgency in the message, which can often cloud judgment.
-The sense of urgency mixed with the same phrases, logos, and email signatures used internally can cause a member of a team to easily fall victim to a phishing attack.
+Thousands of messages are sent, but it only takes one respondent to grant an attacker access or initiate a ransomware sequence.
+Phishing emails often manipulate victims by creating a sense of urgency in the message, clouding their judgment.
+The sense of urgency mixed with the same phrases, logos, and email signatures used internally can cause a reader to easily fall victim to a phishing attack.

-There are three key strategies to minimize security threats, especially through email: prevention, detection, and response.
+There are three key strategies to minimize ransomware threats through email: prevention, detection, and response.
 Within each strategy, there are key actions to assist every step of the way.

-Threat detection is about understanding and analyzing the types of threats that are targeting business systems, networks, and devices.
+Threat detection requires understanding and analysis of threats that target business systems, networks, and devices.
 Detection technologies help to prevent the delivery of a ransomware payload, by looking for both known and unknown threats.
-Companies can benefit by implementing endpoint Detection and Security, Threat Hunting, Security Information and Event Management (SIEM), Machine Learning (ML), and Artificial Intelligent (AI).
+Companies can benefit by implementing Endpoint Detection and Security (EDR), Threat Hunting, Security Information and Event Management (SIEM), Machine Learning (ML), and Artificial Intelligent (AI).

-A comprehensive ransomware readiness approach also includes response and remediation strategies to address security incidents that are underway to minimize an attack’s impact and gather critical attack information.
-Within response, organizations should implement Incident Response, Attack Planning and Tabletop Exercises, Response Technologies and Services, and Remediation.
-MDR providers can often assist with these implementations, further providing confidence in a company’s ability to respond to cyber attacks, especially via phishing.
+A comprehensive ransomware readiness approach also includes response and remediation strategies to minimize an attack’s impact and gather critical forensic evidence.
+As part of response efforts, organizations should implement Incident Response, Attack Planning and Tabletop Exercises, Response Technologies and Services, and Remediation.
+MDR providers can often assist with these implementations, participating in exercises and helping organizations.

-Managed Detection and Response helps organizations in a variety of ways, improving visibility across security operations programs.
+Managed Detection and Response helps organizations improve visibility across security operations programs.
 MDR providers can correlate and detect attacks across millions of transactions.
-Today more than ever, mid-sized businesses need speed, agility, and adaptability to keep up with increasing threats and changes in the threat landscape.
+Today more than ever, businesses need speed, agility, and adaptability to keep up with increasing threats and changes in the threat landscape.
 An effective security operations program requires 24/7/365 monitoring using an analytics-driven SIEM.

 MDR providers can augment the in-house team with security experts and expertise to help staff & retain security operations center (SOC) resources, utilize existing solutions to improve ROI by maximizing the value of your existing tools, and optimize security investments and gain network effects from wider customer base & threat research.